Praetorian prefecture of Africa: The Moorish Wars

 When the Romans landed in Africa, the Moors maintained a neutral stance, but after the quick Roman victories, most of their tribes pledged loyalty to the Empire.
 The most significant tribes were the Leuathae in Tripolitania, and the Frexi in Byzacena.
 The Frexi and their allies were led by Antalas, while other tribes in the area followed Cutzinas.
 The Aurasii (the tribes of the Aurès Mountains) in Numidia were ruled by Iaudas, and the Mauretanian Moors were led by Mastigas and Masuna.

 First Moorish uprising

 After Belisarius departed for Constantinople, he was succeeded as magister militum Africae by his domesticus (senior aide), the eunuch Solomon from Dara.
 The tribes of Mauri living in Byzacena and Numidia almost immediately rose up, and Solomon set out with his forces, which included allied Moorish tribes, against them.
 The situation was so critical that Solomon was also entrusted with civil authority, replacing the first prefect, Archelaus, in the autumn of 534.
-Solomon was able to defeat the Mauri of Byzacena at Mamma, and again, decisively, at the battle of Mt.
+Solomon was able to defeat the Mauri of Byzacena at Mamma, and again, decisively, at the Mt.
 Bourgaon in early 535.
 In the summer, he campaigned against Iaudas and the Aurasii, who were ravaging Numidia, but failed to achieve any result.
 Solomon then set about erecting forts along the borders and the main roads, hoping to contain the raids of the Moors.